gavro/gulp-iconify/README.md

 ```

 This simple call defaults to the following:
+- SVGs will be passed through SVGO (and optimised)
 - Rendered PNGs will be saved in: './img/icons/png'
 - Rendered SCSS files will NOT be saved
 - Rendered CSS files will be saved in: './css'